We are always eager to explore new opportunities and would love to hear from you if you have an initiative that could benefit from our support.

 We have two ways in which we may be able to help you recruit volunteers, so explore both options and decide which option would best suit your needs.
 If unsure, don’t hesitate to contact us to discuss your opportunity.

 Partnering with us means we would be more involved in recruiting and managing volunteers.
-We will assign a CV!-trained volunteer leader to the activity and they will be responsible for coordinating the volunteers in the lead up to the event and will act as a point of contact for you, the community partner.
-We will advertise positions on our volunteer database and volunteers will sign up from there.
+Where feasible, we will assign a CV!-trained volunteer leader to the activity and they will be responsible for coordinating the volunteers in the lead up to the event and will act as a point of contact for you, the community partner.
+We will advertise positions on our volunteer database, and volunteers will sign up from there.

 This is the right option for you if: